Simon Wiesenthal: Nazi hunter

 Within three weeks of the liberation of Mauthausen, Wiesenthal had prepared a list of around a hundred names of suspected Nazi war criminals—mostly guards, camp commandants, and members of the Gestapo—and presented it to a War Crimes office of the American Counterintelligence Corps at Mauthausen.
 He worked as an interpreter, accompanying officers who were carrying out arrests, though he was still very frail.
 When Austria was partitioned in July 1945, Mauthausen fell into the Soviet-occupied zone, so the American War Crimes Office was moved to Linz.
 Wiesenthal went with them, and was housed in a displaced persons camp.
 He served as vice-chairman of the area's Jewish Central Committee, an organisation that attempted to arrange basic care for Jewish refugees and tried to help people gather information about their missing family members.

 Wiesenthal worked for the American Office of Strategic Services for a year, and continued to collect information on both victims and perpetrators of the Holocaust.
 He assisted the Bricha, an underground organisation that smuggled Jewish survivors into the British Mandate for Palestine.
 Wiesenthal helped arrange for forged papers, food supplies, transportation, and so on.
 In February 1947, he and 30 other volunteers founded the Jewish Documentation Center in Linz to gather information for future war crimes trials.
 They collected 3,289 depositions from concentration camp survivors still living in Europe.
 However, as the US and the Soviet Union lost interest in conducting further trials, a similar group headed by Tuviah Friedman in Vienna closed its office in 1952, and Wiesenthal's closed in 1954.
 Almost all of the documentation collected at both centres was forwarded to the Yad Vashem archives in Israel.
 Wiesenthal, employed full-time by two Jewish welfare agencies, continued his work with refugees.
 As it became clear that the former Allies were no longer interested in pursuing the work of bringing Nazi war criminals to justice, Wiesenthal persisted, believing the survivors were obliged to take on the task.
 His work became a way to memorialise and remember all the people that had been lost.
+Wiesenthal conducted research full-time, funded by donations from private individuals as well as Mossad.
 He told biographer Alan Levy in 1974:

 When the Germans first came to my city in Galicia, half the population was Jewish: one hundred fifty thousand Jews.
 When the Germans were gone, five hundred were alive. ...
 Many times I was thinking that everything in life has a price, so to stay alive must also have a price.
 And my price was always that, if I lived, I must be deputy for many people who are not alive.